A Search Results Evaluation Model Whitepaper

-Search Results (SERPS) are no longer about showing pages that are ordered by rankings for a query term.
+Search Results (SERPS) are no longer about showing pages ordered by rankings for a query term.
 A Google paper shows us a different way of thinking about them in our age of structured Snippets and featured snippets mixed with URL search results, with a Search Results Evaluation Model.
 The paper is:

 Incorporating Clicks, Attention and Satisfaction into a

 Search Engine Result Page Evaluation Model by Aleksandr Chuklin, Google Research Europe & University of Amsterdam and Maarten de Rijke, University of Amsterdam

 In this paper, we propose a model of user behavior on a SERP that jointly captures click behavior, user attention, and satisfaction, the CAS model, and demonstrate that it gives more accurate predictions of user actions and self-reported satisfaction than existing models based on clicks alone.

 Sometimes people search and expect to find answers to their questions in search results.
-In these days of featured snippets, that may happen more frequently than when answers might just happen to appear in snippets for pages featured in results.
+These days of featured snippets may happen more frequently than when answers might happen to appear in snippets for pages featured in results.
 So, sometimes a set of SERPS can answer questions without any clicks.

-This paper doesn’t describe the idea of entity metrics, but it reminds me of how the Google patent about them presented SERPS in a way that was different than just a presentation of URLs that were ordered based upon IR and PageRank scores.
+This paper doesn’t describe the idea of entity metrics.
+Still, it reminds me of how the Google patent about them presented SERPS in a different way than just a presentation of URLs that were ordered based upon IR and PageRank scores.
 It is a slightly different set of things to think about when doing a Search Results Evaluation.
 It’s recommended reading:

 There are different reasons why some pages or entities show up in search results than just a rank, and they can have value, satisfy searchers, and even lead to clicks that may educate or entertain.

 Back seven years ago, I wrote about a paper from Google and Yahoo researchers that talked about satisfaction with search results titled, Evaluating the Relevancy of Search Results Based upon Position.
 That one focused more on the importance of where results were ranking in search results.
 There are possibly other things to consider these days.